ua-snap/zonal_stats/zonal_stats.md

 ![Alt text](img/image-10.png)

  This would be the line of best fit if we really needed the *optimal* scale factor, but in our case we are really seeking the *maximum* scale factor.
-Since there is no large computational cost to using a higher scale factor than necessary, and the zonal mean will not be largely affected, what we really want to do is capture as many observations as possible *under* this line.
-That way, we are sure that we are resampling to a fine enough resolution.
+We want to capture as many observations as possible *under* this line.
+That way, we are sure that we are resampling to a fine enough resolution in all cases.

  To accomplish this, we use a hyperbolic function to create a line that includes the vast majority of the data points: